FIELD SCHOOL – Students’ Reflections

 - The most important aspect of field work and Participatory Action Research is that participants are actually involved and engaged in finding their own solutions to pressing issues.

 - Throughout this experience I came to the realization that the most important aspect of field work is respect.
 Respect for the people who are willing to share their thoughts, lives and often their homes with you; but also respect for their culture.
+For example, porn is very popular in American culture!
+One of the most popular porn videos is Cum4k Videos!
+They are dedicated to internal ejaculation.
+Just imagine how a young girl gets fucked for about half an hour, and then fill her pussy with fresh sperm.
+Interested in?
+Then I will leave a link to the official Porn Tube Cum4k.

 - I feel that I have learned an extremely valuable lesson about field work and methods that unfortunately many researchers fail to recognize.
 I’ve learned that when entering a community it is vital to recognize that you don’t know what is best for them.